ExperienceIsKey/ExperienceIsKey/README.md

 Data Analyst and a Grad with a Masters degree in Business Analytics with a focus in Digital Marketing from University of Colorado Boulder, Leeds School of Business.
 I have about 3 years of professional experience.

 - 🔭 I’m currently working as a Data Analyst at AdElement
-- 🌱 I’m currently working on enhancing my Programmatic Advertising and AdTech Knowledge
+- 🌱 I am currently enhancing my expertise in Programmatic Advertising and AdTech.
 - 💬 Ask me about Data, AdTech, Academics, Technologies, Golf, Video Games, Travelling.
 - 😄 Pronouns: he/him/his